 My creative marketing efforts toward selling properties employ both traditional and digital stragegies.
 Put my enthusiasm and expertise to work on your behalf!

-Still blazing hot outside even in September, the AC caressed Kobi, the car-loving canine, in his front-seat perch with spillover for the spouse in the back.
-Other drivers notice and smile.
+Still blazing hot outside even at summer’s end, the AC caressed Kobi—the car-loving canine—in his front-seat perch with spillover for the spouse in the back.
+Drivers notice the occupant priorities and smile.

-My homage to this magical city’s deep celebrity roots became Mary’s Marvelous Movie Star Tour—a curated drive through the ritzy Old Las Palmas neighborhood north of downtown.
-I have regaled many patient guests with my not-quite perfected chronicle of long-ago lives while meandering the loopy streets.
+My homage to this magical city’s deep celebrity roots has become Mary’s Marvelous Movie Star Tour—a curated drive through the ritzy Old Las Palmas neighborhood north of downtown.
+I have regaled many amused guests with my always-evolving chronicle of long-ago lives while meandering the loopy streets.

-Although I appreciate Kirk Douglas’ front-door visibility, the Spartacus star died last year, leaving a residual ache for the gone glamour of Old Hollywood.
-He hosted Tracy and Hepburn during the making of the star-studded It’s a Mad, Mad, Mad, Mad World, Spencer’s last film whose zany opening sequence was filmed in the nearby serpentine mountain pass.
+Although I appreciate Kirk Douglas’ front-door visibility, the Spartacus star died at 99, leaving a residual ache for the gone glamour of Old Hollywood.
+He hosted Tracy and Hepburn during the making of the star-studded It’s a Mad, Mad, Mad, Mad World, Spencer’s last film whose zany opening sequence was filmed in the nearby serpentine Santa Rosa Mountains pass.

-Dinah Shore’s huge tennis estate, also unhedged for the hoi polloi, always elicits favor.
-Since its new owner—Leonardo DiCaprio—bridges two generations, there’s something for everyone.
+Dinah Shore’s huge tennis estate, conveniently unhedged for the hoi polloi, always elicits favor and was built by desert architect, Donald Wexler, he of the corrugated W roofline.
+Since its present owner—Leonardo DiCaprio—bridges two generations of mega stars, there’s something for everyone.
+And the contemporary compound is available for sleepovers starting at just $3750.

-My Palm Springs-bred girlfriend remembers a teenage sleepover at Elvis’s Honeymoon House before The King made the Ladera Circle address a must-see for decades of tourists.
-The galleon-sterned home jutting over the tiny cul-de-sac was built by Robert Alexander—creator of the swooping mid-century shapes that now define the city.
+My Palm Springs-bred girlfriend remembers a teenage sleepover at Elvis’s Honeymoon House before The King brought his new bride home from their Las Vegas nuptials.
+It’s now the highlight for gawking tourists aboard the double-decker tour buses.
+The galleon-sterned home jutting over the cozy cul-de-sac was built by Robert Alexander—creator of the swooping mid-century shapes that now define the city and its homage to Modernism Week.

 Strolling downtown Palm Canyon, she gleefully announced that she finally recognized one of the sidewalk’s embedded golden stars.
 Marilyn Monroe resonated.
 She posed prettily atop the femme fatale’s honorific.

-Ms. Marilyn is herself back in town after years of city wrangling over purchasing the 26-foot-tall exuberant beauty in the iconic pose with the billowing white dress and old-lady knickers.
+Ms. Marilyn is herself back in town after years of city wrangling over purchasing the 26-foot-tall Amazonian beauty posing iconically in her billowing white dress and old-lady knickers.
 The kitschy behemoth now bestrides a new avenue annexing the PS Art Museum to the main drag.
 Smart move.
 The LA Times’ art critic had apoplexy over her déclassé artistry.
 But the tourists remain smitten.

-This time the curated pages of my new tour capture the Movie Colony, another celebrity conclave nestled on the far side of the main drag.
+This time the curated pages of my new tour capture the Movie Colony, another celebrity conclave nestled on the other side of the main drag.

 Equally heady names highlight the registries of quaint Spanish colonial homes built in the ‘30s, some accessible, others cloaked by unwelcoming walls befitting the privacy-seeking denizens.

-If Eddie Cantor rings a bell, he too resided in this cozy community.
+If Eddie Cantor rings a bell for true Hollywood-history lovers, he too resided in this low-key community.
 Although he was wiped out financially in the 1929 crash, his upbeat songs lifted the nation’s spirits during the unrelenting Depression years.

-Bob and Dolores Hope owned two modest homes here before decamping to the huge Neutra-crafted house perched high above the city.
-My ritual is a cheerful wave to Bob Hope and his mushroom-topped one-bedroom edifice, amazingly visible from every nook and cranny of the valley floor.
+Bob and Dolores Hope owned two modest homes here before decamping to the iconic Neutra-crafted house perched high above the city.
+My ritual is a cheerful wave to Bob’s memory and his mushroom-topped edifice, amazingly visible from every nook and cranny of the valley floor.

-A short detour lets us ID the still glamorous mid-century home of ‘50s IT couple Janet Leigh and Tony Curtis.
+A short detour lets us ogle the still glamorous contemporary home of ‘50s IT couple Janet Leigh and Tony Curtis.
 She’d just made Psycho the same year.
-The Uber-white home is right there to ogle and I could easily see myself moving in.
+The uber-white home has great curb appeal and I could easily see myself moving in.
 Too bad the photogenic couple divorced just two years later.

 We swing through downtown, now revitalized with a luxe pool-topped seven-story hotel, very LA, and check out Marilyn’s new digs.